InternationalTradeAdministration/lambda-adcvd/README.md

 ## Usage

-There are 4 available commands to use on this template.
+There are 5 available commands to use on this template.
 For more info and usage descriptions, see the [node-lambda](https://github.com/motdotla/node-lambda) repository.

 ```
 cd /to/your/template/path
 npm run setup # setup node-lambda files
-npm run test # test your event handler and check output
+npm run lambda # run your event handler and check output
 npm run package # just generate the zip that would be uploaded to AWS
+npm run deploy-staging # deploy to AWS
-npm run deploy # deploy to AWS
+npm run deploy-production # deploy to AWS
+npm run test # unit test your code
 ```